Portugal is a great country to spend some time in and house sitting is one way to do that cheaply.

 How to create a great house sitting profile

-- Do you have experience looking after pets?
+- Do you have a history of caring for pets?

-- Have you looked after pets for friends or family members?
+- Have you previously cared for pets of friends or family?

 Photos

-Tip: Add at least one photo of you with a pet (or pets).
+Pro Tip: include at least one photo showcasing you with a pet.

 References